The historic sage-green cottage at Depot Village, sheltered under a hundred-year-old live oak draped in Spanish moss

 A small inn for travelers who wanted somewhere with a soul to come home to.

-Aerial view of the Depot Village courtyard, oak canopy, stage and cottages from the upper deck
+Aerial view of the Depot Village courtyard, oak canopy, brick pavers and cottages from the upper deck

 The whole village from the upper deck